fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/readyup/readme.md

 		// Configname to display on the ready-up panel l4d_ready_cfg_name "HarryPotter HAHA Mode"

-		// Enable random moustachio chuckle during countdown l4d_ready_chuckle "0"
+		// Prevent SI from having spawns during ready-up l4d_ready_disable_spawns "0"

-		// The sound that plays when a round goes on countdown l4d_ready_countdown_sound "ambient/alarms/klaxon1.wav"
+		// Freeze the survivors during ready-up.
+When unfrozen they are unable to leave the saferoom but can move freely inside l4d_ready_survivor_freeze "0"

+		// Maximum number of spectator players to show on the ready-up panel. l4d_ready_max_players "8"

 		// Number of seconds to count down before the round goes live. l4d_ready_delay "3"

-		// Prevent SI from having spawns during ready-up l4d_ready_disable_spawns "0"

 		// Enable sound during countdown & on live l4d_ready_enable_sound "1"

-		// This cvar doesn't do anything, but if it is 0 the logger wont log this game. l4d_ready_enabled "1"
+		// The sound that plays when a round goes on countdown l4d_ready_countdown_sound "ambient/alarms/klaxon1.wav"

 		// The sound that plays when a round goes live l4d_ready_live_sound "ambient/explosions/explode_3.wav"

-		// Maximum number of players to show on the ready-up panel. l4d_ready_max_players "8"

-		// Play something suck
-		l4d_ready_secret "1"

-		// Freeze the survivors during ready-up.
-When unfrozen they are unable to leave the saferoom but can move freely inside l4d_ready_survivor_freeze "0"
+		// Enable random moustachio chuckle during countdown l4d_ready_chuckle "0"

+		// Display secret trophy on player's head when ready (survivor only) l4d_ready_secret "1"
 		```
 </details>